respawn-app/FlowMVI/docs/custom_plugins.md

 Plugin is a unit that can extend the business logic of the Store.
 All stores are mostly based on plugins, and their behavior is entirely determined by them.

-Plugins can influence subscription, stopping, and all other forms of store behavior.
+* Plugins can influence subscription, stopping, and all other forms of store behavior.
-Access the store's context and other functions through the `PipelineContext` receiver.
+* Plugins are executed in the order they were installed and follow the Chain of Responsibility pattern.
-It is not recommended to implement the `StorePlugin` interface, If you do override that interface, you **must** comply with the hashcode/equals contract of the plugin system, described below.
+* Access the store's context & configuration and launch jobs through the `PipelineContext` receiver.

 Plugins are simply built: